qns7/macOS.qotfiles/README.md

 4. The option 'Use F1, F2, etc. keys as standard function keys' in `System Settings > Keyboard > Keyboard Shortcuts... > Function Keys` I can easily toggle with an according [Sketchybar](https://github.com/FelixKratz/SketchyBar) item ([see below](#anchor2)).
 This only affects the inbuilt keybaord, which honestly is a feature and not a bug in my specfic case.

-## Hotkeys / Shortcuts
+## Hotkeys

-Since the _Control_ key has basically no function in macOS other than the Terminal I use it as my main "appswitcher-key" and for other stuff, which I'll come to later, while dedicating the few system functions & features which use the _Control_ key in macOS' stock config to other hotkeys/shortcuts and while using
+Since the _Control_ key has basically no function in macOS other than inside the Terminal I use it as my main "appswitcher-key" and for other stuff, which I'll come to later, while dedicating the few system functions & features which use the _Control_ key in macOS' stock config to other hotkeys.
+And while using
 ```
 .blacklist [
 "Ghostty"